HHHAAAANNNNN/ngitung-app/README.md

-# ngitung-app
+# NGITUNG 🧮

-React Native app to calculate production cost (BPP), pricing, profit margin, and break-even analysis for small businesses.
+**Do the math, don't just sell!**
+NGITUNG is a simple mobile app to help aspiring entrepreneurs and MSME players calculate Cost of Goods Sold (COGS), determine selling prices based on desired profits, analyze break-even points, and simulate risk scenarios — all without complicated accounting.

+Built with **React Native + Expo** for fast performance, offline-first, and a beginner-friendly interface.